 Dear one, can you smell it?
 The musky-sweetness of decaying leaves?
 The cold kiss of death fast approaching as darkness consumes light?

-At the end of October the doorway to the dark half of the Celtic year swings open.
-The dying sun is swallowed up by the lengthening nights.
-For me, the onset of Autumn always feels so transitory, as though I have one foot in Summer and the other in Winter.
+At the end of October the doorway to the dark half of the Gaelic year swings open.
+The dying Sun is swallowed up by lengthening nights.
+Autumn can feel so transitory, as though you have one foot in Summer and the other in Winter.
 Here in the NC Piedmont, it's often a dance between these two extremes.
 The mornings are cold and I have to layer up to go outside but by afternoon I'm wearing shorts and a t-shirt.

 What was, no longer is... and the stark, swift changes taking place in nature remind us of our own ethereal nature; how we are constantly being shaped and changed by time's passage.
 This holy time of the year invites us to descend into our own inner depths and honor our ancestral self, which encompasses our ancestors, earth-rooted lineages, and the parts of ourselves that have led us to where we are.